Find the best autism diet specifically for your child, used as an effective treatment for autism, including the anti-candida diet.

-It’s also hard to say whether these foods are the actual causes of autism symptoms or if there is something else that caused the food intolerance, which has then led to the symptoms of autism.
+It’s also hard to say whether these foods are the actual causes of symptoms or if there is something else that caused the food intolerance, which has then led to the symptoms of an autistic disorder.
+Some believe there is a link between autistic disorders and vaccinations in the sense that the vaccines are causing food allergies and other health problems, which are in turn causing the presence of autistic behaviors.
+Currently there is nothing to prove this theory, but it's definitely something that needs to be investigated and ruled out.

-Yeast overgrowth is a common problem for individuals with autism, ADHD, asthma, and allergies, but can be very difficult to diagnose.
-Symptoms of candida overgrowth include(1):
+Yeast overgrowth is a common problem for individuals with autistic disorder, ADHD, asthma, and allergies, but can be difficult to diagnose.
+There is a simple candida saliva test you can have your child do from home to see if this may be a problem.
+You may also want to review symptoms of candida overgrowth including:

 • Recurrent yeast infections